 Doneta is the Program Director for Leadership Winnipeg, an independent consultant and a former Senior Vice President and regional leader at CIBC.
 She is currently the Vice Chair of the Foundation.
 Through her company, Doneta was the Project Director for CancerCare Manitoba’s Bears on Broadway initiative and Investors Group Canstruction Winnipeg.
 Her community involvement extends far beyond this and includes the Province of Manitoba Economic Innovation and Technology Council, Winnipeg Art Gallery and many other local groups and charitable organizations.

 Keith is a Senior Private Banking Associate with CIBC Private Wealth Management.
 He holds the professional designations of Certified Financial Planner, Financial Management Advisor and Registered Retirement Consultant.
 Keith has a Bachelor of Arts in Economics and a Bachelor of Commerce Honours in Finance from the University of Manitoba.

 Barry is the President of Maple Leaf Construction and has been with the company for 30 years.
-He is a Civil Engineer graduated from the University of Manitoba.
-Barry has been heavily involved in the construction field, sitting on multiple industry boards.
+He is a Civil Engineer, graduated from the University of Manitoba.
+Barry has spent several years being heavily involved in the construction field, and sitting on multiple industry boards.

-Trevor is a Sales Associate at CBRE specializing in commercial investment properties and development.
-He became involved with the Foundation through consultation on the development of Access Winnipeg West.
+Trevor is a Principal at Capital Commercial Real Estate Inc. He became involved with the Foundation through consultation on the development of Access Winnipeg West.
 Trevor has a Bachelor of Arts from Princeton University.
 In his spare time he has coached AAA and summer hockey teams.

 Marge has been with Grace Hospital Foundation since 2003.